How to Write a Video Brief in 2025: A Complete Guide for Businesses & Creators

 There are a number of ways through which a video can be aired.
 It could be through TV, uploading to channels like youtube, showcasing the video at a trade show, or sharing the video at a conference.

-There doesn’t have to be one specific media used, you can have your video aired on tv, shared at conferences and uploaded to the youtube channel!
+There doesn’t have to be one specific media used; you can have your video aired on TV, shared at conferences, and uploaded to your YouTube channel!
 And it will still work.

 This all still depends on the audience you have determined to share your message with.